 Thus we strongly recommend you use our Test mode when you are developing/testing changes to a Form design.

 While a screen is put into Test mode, the Published version (if one exists) will remain visible to everyone else.
 This way you are free to change the screen design as much as you like without fear of disturbing the stable production version of your screen.
-As long as the form is in Test mode, your testers' devices will update every time you save changes to the form design.
+As long as the form is in Test mode, your testers' forms will update every time you save changes to the form design after they use the Force Sync button on their respective app settings screens.
 This makes it easy to make a change, save the design, then jump over to your device to test it out.

 Once you are done with your testing and have finalized the design changes, you're ready to roll out the new version to all your users.
-To do this, simply hit the PUBLISH button: this will end the Test mode on your new version and set the version as the current Published copy.
+To do this, simply hit the PUBLISH button: this will end the Test mode on your new version and set the version as the current Published copy for all users to see and use.